beldenge/Zenith/README.md

 # Zenith
 The aim of this project is to provide a tool that is easy to use for somewhat technical people in solving homophonic substitution ciphers.
 The specific motivation for this project is in deciphering the Zodiac 340 cipher.

-It has been verified to successfully decipher the Zodiac 408 cipher in 799 out of 1000 epochs (79.90%).
+When using the simulated annealing optimizer, it successfully solves the Zodiac 408 cipher with varying probability and speed depending on the hyperparameters chosen.
+It is especially sensitive to the annealing temperatures and number of sampler iterations.
+ - when choosing 2500 sampler iterations, each epoch takes 1 second, and 617 out of 1000 epochs (61.70%) produced the correct solution.
+ - when choosing 5000 sampler iterations, each epoch takes 2 seconds, and 841 out of 1000 epochs (84.10%) produced the correct solution.
+ - when choosing 10000 sampler iterations, each epoch takes 4 seconds, and 929 out of 1000 epochs (92.90%) produced the correct solution.

+The results show that with more sampler iterations, it takes more time to complete each epoch, but each epoch has a greater probability of finding the correct solution.
+The default is 5000 sampler iterations, which is a good balance between accuracy and speed.

-It takes under 5 seconds on an i7-7700HQ CPU @ 2.80GHz with 16 GB memory to complete one epoch.
+It takes roughly 2 seconds on an i7-7700HQ CPU @ 2.80GHz with 16 GB memory to complete one epoch at 5000 sampler iterations.

 # Building
 1. Download and install Java 8 or later